kajakIYD/AI-Classification/README.md

 # AI-Classification
-TensorFlow sandbox for classification purposes.
+TensorFlow and scikit-learn sandbox for classification purposes.